 The password you use to login with the fortrabbit Dashboard is your master password.
-We recommend to use a pass-phrase kind of password.
-Use something that is easy to remember for you, but hard to guess for anyone else while long enough to stand against brute force attacks.
+We recommend using a pass-phrase kind of password.
+Use something that is easy to remember for you, but hard for anyone else to guess and long enough to stand against brute force attacks.

 It's always a balance between usability and security.
-Per default we'll log you out after some time of inactivity.
+By default we'll log you out after some time of inactivity.
 You can modify that timing in the Dashboard under your Account settings.

 Re-enter Account password for critical actions¶